EXCLUSIVE-Malaysia's Edotco, backers plan stake sales in hot telco towers market -sources

 Two of the sources said cash-rich infrastructure funds such as U.S.-based Stonepeak and Global Infrastructure Partners, and a group led by Japanese trading firm Mitsui & Co 8031.T, are among potential buyers for the stake sales.

-There was no immediate response from Mitsui, Stonepeak and Global Infrastructure Partners to Reuters queries sent during Asia hours.
+Global Infrastructure Partners declined to comment.
+There was no response from Mitsui and Stonepeak to Reuters queries.

 Reuters is first to report on the identity of the potential buyers in the total stake sales worth about $1.2 billion and also the possibility of Axiata ceding majority control of Edotco.